Preparing for a Doctoral Program

 - Review graduate school directories and catalogs available on the internet or in Career Development Center.

 - Get information on the required entrance exam for your program (e.g. GRE general test, GRE subject tests (if it applies to your program), LSAT, MCAT, etc.)

 REMEMBER: There are career counselors ready to

-help and the Career Services office is an excellent place to
+help and the Career Development Center office is an excellent place to

 begin collecting information.